 - Structure of standard sale to IDIT transaction using promissory note

 - IRC Secs.
 2036(a)(i) and 2702 and Fidelity-Philadelphia Trust Co.

 - The exhaustion test

 - Convert a note into an annuity based upon life

 - Use of a self-canceling installment note (SCIN) – the Davidson case

 The panel will review these and other key issues:

 - How to avoid IRC 2036 issues in structuring a sale of equity in appreciated assets in exchange for a private annuity

-- How do private annuities operate differently from SCINs, specifically the importance of the “50% likelihood of one year survival test” in light of the IRS position stated in CCA 2103-033?
+- How do private annuities operate differently from self cancelling installments notes SCINs, and the “50% likelihood of one year survival test” in light of the IRS position stated in CCA 2103-033?

 - What must estate planning counsel be aware of to ensure that the annuity term can be pegged to the actuarial tables?